Missed Menstrual Period

 - What causes bulimia?

-- What are signs that may suggest a person has bulimia?
+- What are symptoms and signs that may suggest a person has bulimia?

 - What medical complications and long-term effects can bulimia have?